nforgeio/neonKUBE/Images/vegomatic/README.md

 This image is a catch-all for non-production tests and utilities.
 Most hives will never deploy this.

-See the `neon-vegomatic` project in the source code for more information.
+See the `vegomatic` project in the source code for more information.